upenn-libraries/digital-collections/rails_app/README.md

 #### Install dependencies

-Ensure your local Ruby version matches the version in `.ruby-version` or `.tool-versions`:
+Ensure your local Ruby version matches the version in `.ruby-version`:
 ```bash
 ruby --version
 ```